We Need to Keep Kids Safe Online: There is a Solution.

 The Age Appropriate Design Code (AB 2273, Asm.
 Wicks, D, and Asm.
 Cunningham, R) passed with nearly unanimous bipartisan support in 2022.

 The AADC model is already in effect in the UK and Ireland, and has spurred meaningful changes from Big Tech platforms in the UK to protect the safety and privacy of kids online.
-Inspired by the success of the AADC model, Kids Codes have been introduced in many other states in the U.S.
+Inspired by the success of the AADC model, Kids Codes have been introduced in many other states in the U.S. and unanimously passed now in Maryland and Vermont.

 The Digital World Young People and Parents Want